-Whaling, a subsidiary of phishing, operates similarly but with a more strategic approach to the attack execution.
+Whaling, a subsidiary of phishing or masquerading, operates in a similar fashion but with a more strategic approach to the attack execution.
 Unlike phishing which is a general term for every attempt to con victims into sharing sensitive information using a non-specific target, whaling instead utilizes a specific target, likely a top executive in the organization.

 Examples of Whale Phishing Attacks